justinmdry/310PP_JMcke/README.md

 ### **Running the application**
 - Create an account to access user functionality.
-    -Type in a username and password and press create account
+    - Type in a username and password and press create account
     - To view admin, type in the following credentials
         - Username: admin
         - Password: pass